davidfraser/clipbit/README.md

 * As simple to type as possible (i.e. lean towards short variable/function names)
 * Fun for children to interact with
 * Ideally good examples of logically structured programs
+* Possible to change in small, incremental, yet interesting ways

 Licensing
 ---------